-V. Other Prohibited Actions
+VII.
+Other Prohibited Actions

-Also, prohibited by this Policy is knowingly making a false accusation of discrimination, sexual harassment or retaliation, or interfering with the investigation into such conduct by, for example, pressuring, goading, or encouraging false denials or covering up such conduct.
+Also, prohibited by this Policy is knowingly making a false accusation or false denial of discrimination, sexual harassment or retaliation, or interfering with the investigation into such conduct by, for example, pressuring, goading, or encouraging false accusations or false denials, or covering up any such conduct.